shadenshabayek/shadenshabayek.github.io/_pages/about.md

 Want to get in touch with me?
 --
 * If you are also a fan of postcards and letters: Paris School of Economics, Office R6-59, 48 boulevard Jourdan, 75014 Paris France.
-* If you prefer emails : shadenshabayek@hotmail.com
+* If you prefer emails : shaden.shabayek@psemail.eu